DeveloperJosh/Blues-auth/README.md

 - Add SSO functionality for login and registration.
 - Implement OAuth2 for third-party login providers: Add support for logging in with Google, Facebook, GitHub, etc.
-- Add email verification on registration: Send verification emails to new users to confirm their email addresses.
 - Implement audit logs for security-sensitive actions: Track and log actions like account deletions, role changes, and 2FA setups for security audits.
 - Add a terms of service and privacy policy: Create and enforce terms of service and privacy policy pages.